High repetition DPSS laser

 Applications in Advanced Manufacturing

-High repetition DPSS laser are widely used across industries that require high precision and reliability.
+High repetition DPSS lasers are widely used across industries that require high precision and reliability.
 Some key applications include:

-For example, a Laser for LIBS relies on precise to analyze material composition.
+For example, a Laser for LIBS relies on precise pulse delivery to analyze material composition.
 DPSS lasers are particularly well-suited for this application due to their stability and repeatability.

 The Advantage of Dual-Pulse Technology